abhinavg6/msftosvc-databricks/README.md

 ## Instructions

 * Create a Azure Databricks Trial Workspace by following steps at https://docs.azuredatabricks.net/getting-started/try-databricks.html (skip step 1 if you already have a Azure account and subscription)
-* Import the notebooks archive *notebooks/MSFT_OSVC_Demo.dbc* in your user sandbox / workspace by following directions [here](https://docs.azuredatabricks.net/user-guide/notebooks/index.html#import-a-notebook)
+* Download and import the notebooks archive *notebooks/MSFT_OSVC_Demo.dbc* in your user sandbox / workspace by following directions [here](https://docs.azuredatabricks.net/user-guide/notebooks/index.html#import-a-notebook)
-  * This should create a folder *MSFT_OSVC_Demo* with three Databricks notebooks in it
+  * This should create a folder *MSFT_OSVC_Demo* with four Databricks notebooks in it
-* Open the notebook *001-Create_Azure_Storage* and follow directions to a T (use the hyperlinks to navigate between notebooks)
+* Open the notebook *000-Apache_Spark_Overview* and follow directions to a T (use the hyperlinks to navigate between notebooks)